Smiling baby in a blue onesie

 While you’re still in the hospital, the nurses and hospital lactation consultants may be able to observe your latch and give you pointers.
 But did you know that there are also lactation consultants (IBCLCs) who provide home, office, and telehealth consultations?
 If you’re experiencing pain, sore nipples, frustration, shallow latch, your baby is slow to gain weight, or you suspect that they may have a tongue-tie, it’s important to get help as soon as possible.
 A small adjustment may make all the difference!
 Even if things are going smoothly but you are feeling nervous or unsure, and want support and education, a lactation consultant (IBCLC) can help.

-Set up an appointment with an IBCLC through The Lactation Network.
-Consultations are no cost, and are covered by your insurance.
+Set up an appointment with an IBCLC through The Lactation Network — your consultation may be covered by your insurance.
 That personalized, professional lactation support not only provides you with expert advice but also lots of encouragement as you and your baby start your breastfeeding relationship.

 Get the care you deserve